 - In 2016, GSK and TB Alliance agreed on a 5-year extension of the program.

 SDGs THE PARTNERSHIP CONTRIBUTES TO

 - 3.3: Communicable Diseases & NTDs

 RESULTS & MILESTONES

-On December 14, 2018, TB Alliance submitted its first ever New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) for the review and approval of the drug pretomanid, in combination with bedaquiline and linezolid (collectively known as the BPaL regimen), for the treatment of extensively drug-resistant TB and multidrug-resistant TB that is treatment-intolerant or non-responsive.
-This application, which has now been accepted by the FDA for Priority Review, is a major milestone for the organization.
+- On 14 December 2018, TB Alliance submitted its first-ever New Drug Application (NDA) to the US FDA for the review and approval of the drug pretomanid, in combination with bedaquiline and linezolid (collectively known as the BPaL regimen), for the treatment of extensively drug-resistant TB and multidrug-resistant TB that is treatment-intolerant or non-responsive.
+This application, which the FDA has now accepted for Priority Review, is a significant milestone for the organization.

 Infectious and Parasitic Disease